Charles de Champs: Other work

 de Champs became control officer at Stockholm Weapons Factory (Stockholms Vapenfabrik) in 1900.
 He was chairman of the Executive Board of the Navy Retirement Fund (Flottans pensionskassa) from 1928 to 1933 and was military member of the Supreme Court from 1933 to 1937.

 In 1913, de Champs became a member of the Royal Swedish Society of Naval Sciences (honorary member in 1927) and he became a member of the Royal Swedish Academy of War Sciences in 1919.
 He was chairman of the Naval Officers Society in Stockholm (Sjöofficerssällskapet i Stockholm) from 1933 to 1936. de Champs was also a member of the National Society Sweden-Germany (Riksföreningen Sverige–Tyskland).

 Personal life

 On 26 November 1919, de Champs married Ida Elisabeth Uggla (born 20 January 1897 in Gothenburg), the daughter of office manager Karl Vilhelm Valfrid Uggla and Julia Amelie Nordwall.
+They had three children; Madeleine, married to Hans Hedberg, Vallerstad, Kärda; Anne, married to ryttmästare Gustaf De Geer, Stockholm; Catherine, wife of Baron Hans-Otto Ramel, Stockholm.

+de Champs owned Graninge farm at Baggensfjärden in Nacka Municipality for twelve years. he sold it to the foundation Stockholms stifts- och ungdomsgård ("Stockholm's Diocese and Youth Farm") in 1946.

 Death

-de Champs died in 1959 in Stockholm and was buried at Norra begravningsplatsen.
+de Champs died on 17 February 1959 at the Red Cross Hospital in Stockholm.
+He was interred on 27 February 1959 at Norra begravningsplatsen, near Stockholm.